Childcare choices – what are your options?

-Some studies say that the vocabulary of children who are looked after by their grandparents is better than average through a focus on one-to-one conversation.
-However, the converse of this is that, unless there are many play dates arranged, there can be a real lack of peer company for children looked after by their grandparents.
-And there is no formal way of linking these children’s development into the Early Years Foundation Stage Framework (EYFS).
+Some studies say that the vocabulary of children who are looked after by their grandparents is better than average due to the focus on one-to-one conversation.
+The flipside of this is that unless there are many play dates arranged, there can be a significant lack of peer company.
+And there is no formal way of linking these children’s development into the Early Years Foundation Stage Framework (EYFS)

 Nannies and au pairs

-He/she often lives with you - so you need to have the physical space unless you happen to find a neighbour willing to share one with you.
+If your nanny is live-in, ensure you have the physical space.
 A live-in nanny can help with babysitting, washing and cooking - even travel with you - but check out what they are prepared to do before signing on the dotted.
 It is an intimate relationship, and one that can extend your family, so choose carefully.

 Au pairs operate similarly, though they are often using childcare to fund studies or careers or improve their English, whereas nannies make childcare their career.
 Au pairs tend to be younger, and often from overseas.
 There are rules and regulations governing their employment and stay.
 Typically they will require some time off for study.